 Ok, we’re not ready for the full reveal, but we are making progress.
 And progress is always very exciting.
 Here’s a summary of the Mudroom-Laundry Room project, what’s done and what’s still to come.

 The first thing I tackled for my Mudroom DIY makeover was painting the upper dark wood cabinets a bright white.

-I painted 2 coats of primer on every surface using a brush.
-Next I used Magnolia Home Trim & Cabinet paint in True White and painted 3 coats, alternating coats with a roller, a brush and then a roller again.
-(I was shocked to see how how many coats it took to cover the dark wood!)
+Next, I used Magnolia Home Trim & Cabinet paint in True White and painted three coats, alternating coats with a roller, a brush and then a roller again.
+I was shocked to see how many coats it took to cover the dark wood.
 Alternating between brush and roller took the brush strokes out and allowed me to paint evenly into all of the molding and details.
-I did do a bit of sanding as well….at the beginning and in between coats when I found any drips.
+I did do a bit of sanding as well.
+I sanded at the beginning and in between coats when I found any drips.

-This project took me the better part of 2 days and I made plenty of mistakes.
-I even had some doubts in the beginning as in moments of…..
-WHAT WAS I THINKING??
-But I persevered and soon came to realize that it didn’t have to actually BE perfect in order to look amazing!
+This project took me the better part of two days and I made plenty of mistakes.
+I even had some doubts in the beginning as in moments of.
+What was I thinking?
+But I persevered and soon came to realize that it didn’t have to actually be perfect in order to look amazing.

 Mudroom DIY Project #3 – Stenciling the Floors

 I am revving up for the biggest part of the Mudroom-Laundry room makeover which are the floors.
 It’s not that I am worried about the end result of this project.
 After all, I already painted and stenciled my fireplace.
 However, the biggest challenge regarding this part of the project is that it will render the room and entrance/exit to the garage off limits for a chunk of time.
 It will be nearly impossible to do laundry.
 Bummer.
 So I am looking for a nice free weekend and lots of energy to start this last project.
 But boy oh boy, am I excited.
 I already have the stencil and paints ready to go.
 So stay tuned for this last piece of the puzzle.